nmmmnu/injector/README.md

 }
 ```

-...then:
+in main code:
 ```
 // bind the class defined in file "Foo.php" (e.g. MyFoo) to $foo
-// if MyFoo class have dependencies, they will be resolved
+// if MyFoo class have dependencies, they will be resolved.
 $conf->bind("foo",	new injector\BindFileObject(__DIR__ . "/Foo.php"));
 ```